corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ```

 ## Panic Hooks: Your Last Line of Defense

+Now that you understand how panics work, let's talk about observability.

 When things go wrong, you want to know about it.
 But by default, Rust panics just print to stderr and disappear into the void.